 This paper addresses the challenge of robotic resource prospecting in extraterrestrial environments by introducing three representative lunar mission scenarios targeting ilmenite, rare-earth elements, and water ice.
 Based on these scenarios, we propose a structured \ac{KPI} framework that systematically evaluates the performance of heterogeneous robotic teams while explicitly accounting for scenario-specific objectives and operational constraints.
 As a result, the relative importance of individual \acp{KPI} naturally varies across scenarios and mission phases, reflecting different scientific goals and risk profiles.

-We validated the proposed framework in a real multi-robot field deployment and found it straightforward to apply to efficiency- and robustness-related \acp{KPI}, provided that appropriate mission-state and interaction logging is available.
-In contrast, precision-oriented \acp{KPI} require additional preparation, such as reliable ground-truth data, which is not always feasible in outdoor analog environments.
+We validated the proposed framework in a multi-robot field deployment and found it straightforward to apply to Efficiency and Robustness metrics, whereas Precision metrics require ground-truth data, which is not always feasible in outdoor settings.
 While most \acp{KPI} quantify general mission performance rather than explicit inter-robot coordination, they are defined at the team level and naturally extend to heterogeneous multi-robot systems through aggregation and shared mission objectives.
 Overall, the framework provides a clear and practical basis for evaluating heterogeneous robotic teams, enabling meaningful cross-mission comparisons, informed mission design, and targeted technological development for future lunar exploration.